wombat-tech/chainmonsters-smart-contracts/README.md

     // the ID of the Reward that the NFT comes from pub let rewardID: UInt32

+    // the game-season this reward belongs to
+    // Kickstarter NFTs are Pre-Season and equal 0 pub let season: UInt32

     // the place in the edition that this NFT was minted
     // Otherwise known as the serial number